 Changes may take a few minutes to take effect.

-Copy rules
+Copy rules to another child

-Our categories cover tens of thousands of apps and sites.
-If you don't see a particular app listed, it is likely covered by a category rule.
+You can block a specific app or block everything within a category, like blocking only Netflix or all streaming apps.
+Our categories cover tens of thousands of apps and sites, so if you don't see a specific app listed, it's likely already covered by a category rule.